projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 PM in Device Model
 ******************

-PM module in Device Model emulate the User VM low power state transition.
+PM module in Device Model emulates the User VM low power state transition.

 Each time User VM writes an ACPI control register to initialize low power state transition, the writing operation is trapped to DM as an I/O